-The effects of the proposed scheme on the daylight and sunlight to the existing neighbouring receptors have been considered and overall will be of negligible to major beneficial significance, which will be permanent (long term) and at a local scale.
-The proposed development causes a lesser obstruction than that caused by the existing stadium massing and this is reflected in the results where a high level of daylight and sunlight is retained to the vast majority of neighbouring buildings in the proposed condition, in excess of the BRE guidelines.
+The effects of the proposed scheme on the daylight and sunlight to the existing neighbouring receptors have been considered and overall will be of moderate adverse to major beneficial significance, which will be permanent (long term) and at a local scale.
+For the most part, the proposed development causes a lesser obstruction than that caused by the existing stadium massing and this is reflected in the results where a high level of daylight and sunlight is retained to the vast majority of neighbouring buildings in the proposed condition, in excess of the BRE guidelines.

-The results of the cumulative scheme indicate that the overall impact of both the Goodison Park development and the Land bounded by Walton Lane, Bullens Road and Diana Street cumulative scheme on the existing receptors in proximity to both of the schemes will be of negligible to minor adverse significance, which will be permanent (long term) and at a local scale.
+The results of the cumulative scheme indicate that the overall impact of both the Goodison Park development and the Land bounded by Walton Lane, Bullens Road and Diana Street cumulative scheme on the existing receptors in proximity to both of the schemes will be of negligible to minor adverse significance, which will be permanent (long terms) and at a local scale.